KeithDinh/E-Store/README.md

 - React.StrictMode may cause bugs, remove it won't cause problems
 - readonly: not editable, but submitable | disabled: not editable nor submitable
 - localstorage: setItem(name, item), getItem(name), removeItem(name)
-- Env variable naming convention prefix: REACT*APP*
+- Env variable naming convention prefix: `REACT_APP_`
+- process.env gets vars from all files start with .env
 - history is used as props for only the Route from react router dom
 - Redux:
   - useDispatch: update the state